datawithjack/datawithjack.github.io/_posts/2030-01-01-masters-thesis.md

 The dataset consisted of high jump results from over 6000 athlete all of which had 10 or more performances.
 The major of the data was scraped from the [World Athletics](https://worldathletics.org/) website and the UK's [Power of 10](https://www.thepowerof10.info/) website.

+for modelling Given the size of the data it is computationally (and time) expensive to use all the data to explore what an appropriate functional form might be.
+For this reason, a (random) sample of 50 athletes with over 90 observations was used to investigate various smoothing methods using solely age as the predictor of performance. ...however eda wasconducted on all data,

 ## Exploratory Data Analysis (EDA)
 An extensive exploratory data analysis was included building a R Shiny App (available [here]()) to explore the data.